 The title of this film and its' source play, "First Monday in October," is a reference to the traditional first sitting of the Supreme Court of the United States to begin the court's new annual term, beginning after the annual summer recess.
 The Supreme Court's annual term traditionally runs from the first Monday in October of each year to the last Friday in June of the following year.

 The name of the pornographic film was "The Naked Nymphomaniac".
 This movie, unlike its source stage play, features clips from this fictional adult movie within a movie, which is evidence the Supreme Court is assessing in the film's story.

-This movie was made and released about three years after its source play of the same name by Jerome Lawrence and Robert E. Lee was first performed in 1978.
-Lee and Lawrence also penned the screenplay for this movie.
+This movie was made and released about three years after its source play of the same name, by Jerome Lawrence and Robert E. Lee, was first performed on Broadway in 1978.
+Lee and Lawrence also wrote the screenplay for the film.

 The number of people who sit on the United States Supreme Court is nine.
 In this film, eight of them are men, one is a woman.
 The film's tagline reflected this by saying, "In the Supreme Court, there are only eight of them against all of her."

 Actor Walter Matthau and director Ronald Neame re-teamed after collaborating on Hopscotch (1980).
 This picture was a back-to-back consecutive movie for both of them as both of their's previous film had been Hopscotch (1980).

 Reportedly, actress Jane Fonda turned down the lead role played by Jill Clayburgh because of the part's conservative nature and preferred to do On Golden Pond (1981) instead with her father Henry Fonda.
 On Golden Pond earned Jane Fonda an Oscar nomination for Best Supporting Actress.
 Ironically, Henry Fonda originated Walter Matthau's role, as Associate Justice Dan Snow, in the original 1978 Broadway theatrical production.